port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 <img src="/img/guides/doraMetricsDBVisualization.png"/>

 By following these steps, you can create a custom dashboard to visualize the DORA metrics.
-Congrats 🎉 You've successfully setup dora metrics in Port 🔥
+Congrats 🎉 You've successfully setup DORA metrics in Port 🔥